Skip to main content

 Online to Offline Bridge

 I joined a local board game meetup through a Discord group.
 Terrifying?
 Yes.
 But it turned out half of them were ex-MMO nerds.
-Now we meet monthly for D&D and beers.
+Now we meet monthly for D&D nights.
 It gave me a social checkpoint outside the screen, and my emotional resilience stat skyrocketed.

 Co-op Mode in Real Life